Integrating trueseal-sync

 On every boot, before the relay connection is established:

-5. Start listening to pairing requests (if the app offers pairing).
+- Start listening to pairing requests (if your app exposes pairing).

-Seed first — never show an empty member list when you already have members.
+Seed first.
+Never show an empty member list when you already have members on disk.

 Multiple groups via namespaces

-A device can participate in more than one group simultaneously by running multiple sessions with different namespaces.
-Each session is fully independent — separate keypair, separate storage, separate relay connection, separate manifest.
+A device can be in more than one group at the same time by running multiple sessions with different namespaces.
+Each session is fully independent — its own keypair, storage, relay connection, manifest.

 sessionA = Session(namespace: "work", storage: .../work/)